YeyoM/tensorflow_intro/notes.md

   ```

 The test-set accuracy turns out to be 97.8%—that’s quite a bit lower than the training set accuracy.
 This gap between training accuracy and test accuracy is an example of overfitting: the fact that machine-learning models tend to perform worse on new data than on their training data.

+### Data Representation for Neural Networks

+#### Tensor

+At its core, a tensor is a container for data—almost always numerical data.
+So, it’s a container for numbers.
+You may be already familiar with matrices, which are 2D tensors: tensors are a generalization of matrices to an arbitrary number of dimensions (note that in the context of tensors, a dimension is often called an axis).

+#### Scalars (0D tensors)